buildpacks/rfcs/text/0000-stack-buildpacks.md

 Where:

 * `paths` = a list of paths to exclude from the layer
-* `cache` = if true, the paths will be excluded from the launch image layer, but will be included in the cache layer.
+* `cache` = if true, the paths will be excluded from the launch image layer, but will be included in a cached layer.
 * `restore` = if true, the paths will be restored during the next build.

 1. Paths not referenced by an `[[excludes]]` entry will be included in the cache _and_ run image (default).